David Worrall: Style of play

-Worrall is an attacking midfielder, able to play wide right or as a creative central midfielder.
+Worrall is an attacking midfielder, able to play wide right, as a creative central midfielder, on the right-wing or at right wing-back.
 Speaking in July 2016, Millwall manager Neil Harris said that "he predominantly plays on the right side to cross the ball with his right foot from all different angles, but he is happy down the left on his left foot, too.
 He's quite an aggressive wide player with the ball and he isn't afraid to put his foot in and compete".
-Port Vale teammate Tom Pope described him as a hard working and extremely fit player whose directness allowed him to get the ball into the opposition penalty box early.
+Port Vale teammate Tom Pope described him as a hard-working and extremely fit player whose directness allowed him to get the ball into the opposition penalty box early.

 Personal life

 Worrall supported Manchester United as a boy.